ShendoXT/memcardrex/README.md

 <br>It requires an official or home made TTL serial cable for communication with PC.

 With it your console becomes a Memory Card reader similar to the DexDrive and MemCARDuino.

+<b>4.
+PS3 Memory Card Adaptor</b>
+<br>The PS3 Memory Card Adaptor is an official Sony USB adapter that allows reading and writing PS1 Memory Cards on a PlayStation 3.
+<br>To use it on a Windows PC, a custom USB driver needs to be installed.

+This USB driver can be easily created and installed using [Zadig](https://zadig.akeo.ie) by following these steps:
+* Plug the PS3 Memory Card Adaptor into a free USB port and start Zadig.
+* Zadig should display the PS3 MCA as an "Unknown Device".
+Verify that the USB ID matches: 054C 02EA
+* Click the Edit checkbox and name the device "PS3 Memory Card Adaptor"
+* Ensure that "WinUSB" is selected from the list of Driver options and click the Install Driver button.
+* After about 30 seconds Zadig should show a message that the driver was installed successfully.

+With the USB driver installed and the PS3 Memory Card Adaptor plugged in, you should now be able to read, write and format PS1 Memory Cards.

 ### Credits
 <b>Beta testers:</b>